 The state Agency for Health Care Administration deleted its current COVID-19 hospitalization database and the state is no longer reporting how many patients have been hospitalized with the virus.
 However, Florida is still required to report that information to the Centers for Disease Control and Prevention and the CDC continues to release that information online.
 The most recent hospital numbers show 750 adult and 11 pediatric patients in Florida.

-The Florida Dept. of Health reported the percent of positive results from coronavirus tests was 9% for the weeks of April 29 - May 5 but did not provide how many people were tested during the past two weeks.
+The Florida Dept. of Health reported the percent of positive results from coronavirus tests was at 26.2% for the week of April 29 - May 5 but did not provide how many people were tested during that time.
 Health officials say the rate should remain between 5% and 10% to prove a community has a hold of the virus and is curbing infections.

 Below is the Central Florida region breakdown of new cases and new vaccination numbers between April 29 - May 5.